FlipVernooij/httpies/README.md

 - general testing
 - Passing arguments to your scriptfiles might be improved for other languages than python.
 - Allow testing, perhaps use a ".after" or ".test" extension allowing you to write tests based on the httpie response.
-- Test OsX and Windows, I am reasonably confident it will run on osX, yet I am just as confident that it won't run on windows.
+- Test OSX and Windows, I am reasonably confident it will run on osX, yet I am just as confident that it won't run on windows.